google/ci_edit/readme.md

 The world does need another text editor.

 There are other fine curses based editors.
 I found that I was often trying to tweak them to get just what I wanted.
-Almost as often, some dark piece of those editors prevented that last little bit of customization.
+Almost as often, some aspect of those editors prevented that last little bit of customization.
 So writing a text editor should allow all the customization I like, right?

 Writing a text editor is an interesting project.
 Give it a try sometime.

 This version of ci_edit still doesn't have all the intended features, but it's a start.
-It's has the necessary features of a basic text editor and new features are still being added.
+It's has the necessary features of a basic text editor and a few fancy extras.

-The help I now need is finding out what puts you off; what causes someone who tries the editor to stop using it.
+The help I now need is finding out what puts users off; what causes someone who tries the editor to stop using it.
 I'm looking to address those issues so that more users are happy users for a longer time.